What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 • Rate yourself by your worst employee.
 After all, part of the blame for his failures lies with you.
 Perhaps you did not motivate him or assigned him a task that was too difficult.

-• Do not spare money for material incentives for staff.
-If people do not have an incentive (for example, in the form of bonuses for the highest performance), then they will work half-heartedly without enthusiasm.
-Remember that average employees work for an average salary.
+• Do not spare money on material incentives for staff.
+If people do not have an incentive (for example, in the form of bonuses for the highest performance), then they will work half-heartedly and half-heartedly.
+Remember that average employees work for average salaries.

 • Learn to resolve any domestic disputes.
-Do not stand aside if there is a conflict in the team.
-Try to understand the current situation and help to solve it peacefully.
+Do not stand by if a conflict arises in the team.
+Try to understand the current situation and help resolve it peacefully.

-• Require discipline.
-Use redemption sometimes.
-The main thing is that your claims are on the case.
+• Demand discipline.
+Use discipline sometimes.
+The main thing is that your complaints are relevant.

-• Show your competence and do not shift all the problems to subordinates.
+• Show your competence and do not shift all problems to your subordinates.

-• Congratulate the team on the holidays, be interested in the health, family, children of employees.
+• Congratulate the team on the holidays, take an interest in the health, family, and children of employees.

-• Never go to extremes, and evaluate any situation soberly.
+• Never go to extremes, and assess any situation soberly.

 • Study psychology and attend psychological trainings.
-It is on this that the healthy climate of your team depends.
+The healthy climate of your team depends on this.

 • Determine the place of each employee in the team.
-For example, someone is a generator of ideas, and someone likes the monotonous work with papers, and someone is an inspirer.
+For example, someone is a generator of ideas, while someone likes monotonous paperwork, and someone is an inspiration.

-• Don't single out favorites.
+• Don't pick favorites.
 Try to treat all employees well.

 Conclusion

-A good leader is a kind of "lighter".
-He is able to set his subordinates in the right mood, kindle the fire of enthusiasm and provoke them to do their work better and faster.
-The boss may not be able to do what his employees can do, but he must organize the work correctly and give the right instructions to subordinates.
+A good leader is a kind of “lighter”.
+He is able to set his subordinates in the right mood, ignite the fire of enthusiasm and provoke them to do their work better and faster.
+The boss may not be able to do what his employees can do, but he is obliged to properly organize the work and give the correct instructions to his subordinates.

-Almost anyone can be a good leader.
-The main thing is to want this, not be afraid of change and constantly improve.
+Almost anyone can become a good leader.
+The main thing is to want it, not be afraid of change and constantly improve.

 Share